Justo-Tapiador/jhs/README.md

 # JHS

-**A pure NODE.js server javascript language, and a simple tool for making dynamic and interactive Web pages.**
+**This is a fast and pure NODE.js server-side javascript module,  and a simple tool for making dynamic and interactive Web pages.**

 ## Principles